On Iterated Lorenz Curves with Applications: The Multivariate Case: Analysis of extremal dependence cases

-The logic goes as follows.
-We have certain \textit{Fr\'{e}chet-Hoeffding bounds} of the initial distribution $F(x_{1},x_{2})$, determined by its marginals $F_{1}(x_{1})$ and $F_{2}(x_{2}).$ It would be a good idea to see how these bounds behave through the iterations.
-To be more precise, the question we would try to answer is: what should the bounds' evolution of $ L_{n}(x_{1},x_{2})$ look like.
-The answer is prompted by the well-known inequality concerning the expectation of the product of random variables below (see \cite{[5]} and \cite{[11]}).
-Within our notation, for any random vector $(X_{1},$ $X_{2})$ with a joint d.f. $F_{12}(x_{1},x_{2})$ and marginals $F_{i}(x_{i}),i=1,2$ as well as a random variable $U\sim U(0,1),$ the following to hold:
+The key to the next analysis is a well-known inequality for the expectation of the product of two random variables.
+In our notation, for any random vector $(X_{1},$ $X_{2})$ with joint distribution function $ F_{12}(x_{1},x_{2})$ and marginals $F_{i}(x_{i}),i=1,2$, as well as a random variable $U\sim U(0,1),$ the following inequality holds (see \cite{[5]})

 In terms of integrals, it reads: